 Students who have left Esher College are advised to print a copy of their results as they will need them to present when enrolling at university, further education college, or when starting a new job.
 For leavers, access to the portal will end in September.
 Students moving into their second year will have access to the portal continuously.

 I am disappointed with my results – should I get my exam script back and/or get a review?

 As soon as results are released the exam boards provide a range of Post Results Services, including obtaining a copy of your exam paper and/or getting a paper reviewed.

 These services are subject to fees and variable deadline dates.
 Some deadline dates are very soon after results are published so it is important you take action quickly.

 When can I collect my certificates?

-The college does not receive certificates for AS or A Level examinations until the end of October/beginning of November following the summer exams.
+The college does not receive certificates for A Level examinations until the end of October/beginning of November following the summer exams.
 Until then the only proof of results is your printout from the college portal.

-AS Certificates are available for collection on the dates specified on the Key Dates page.
 A level certificates will be posted Recorded Delivery to the last address registered on the college database.
 Once posted the college cannot take responsibility for the successful delivery of certificates.
 Any certificates returned to the college by Royal mail will be kept for 2 academic years after which they may be destroyed.